Performance through collaboration

 The Soil CRC is the largest collaborative soil research effort in Australia’s history.

-The approach to research is multi-disciplinary.
-The Cooperative Research Centre coordinates research across a range of disciplines including social science, economics, biology, chemistry, agronomy and soil science.
+Our approach to research is multi-disciplinary.
+We coordinate research across a range of disciplines, including social science, economics, biology, chemistry, agronomy and soil science.

-The Soil CRC has 39 participants that along with the Australian Government contribute $167 million to the CRC through both cash and in-kind contributions.
+Together with the Australian Government, our 39 participants contribute $167 million to the CRC through both cash and in-kind contributions.
 The Soil CRC has funding until 2027.

 News & Events